GoogleCloudPlatform/healthcare-data-harmonization/tools/XmlToJson/README.md

 is supported at this moment.
 Even though, the tool should be extensible to support more versions.

-Please add the schemas for CCDA Release 2 in directory `src\main\javaschemas\ccdarev2` making sure there is a top-level file called `CDA.xsd` in the root of the previous directory.
+NOTE: This repository does not contain XSD schema files by default.
+Please add the schemas for CCDA Release 2 in directory `src\main\javaschemas\ccdarev2` making sure there is a top-level file called `CDA.xsd` in the root of this directory.

 ### Build steps

 After previous steps are ready, please execute a gradle build by using the provided `build.gradle` script.